GabeScott/standard-works-vault/General Conference/2013 October - Come, Join with Us.md

 Some of our dear members struggle for years with the question whether they should separate themselves from the Church.

 In this Church that honors personal agency so strongly, that was restored by a young man who asked questions and sought answers, we respect those who honestly search for truth.
-It may break our hearts when their journey takes them away from the Church we love and the truth we have found, but we honor their right to worship Almighty God according to the dictates of their own conscience, just as we claim that privilege for ourselves.5
+It may break our hearts when their journey takes them away from the Church we love and the truth we have found, but we honor their right to worship Almighty God according to the dictates of their own conscience, just as we claim that privilege for ourselves.[^5]

+## Unanswered Questions

 Some struggle with unanswered questions about things that have been done or said in the past.
 We openly acknowledge that in nearly 200 years of Church history—along with an uninterrupted line of inspired, honorable, and divine events—there have been some things said and done that could cause people to question.